What the numbers mean

 I was really looking forward to flying on the 787 'Dreamliner' on the basis that it's slightly

-wider than an A330 but was designed for the same 2-4-2 seating.
-That would give similar width
+wider than an A330 but was designed for the same 2-4-2 seating, eg on JAL.
+That would give slightly more width

-per person as an A380.
+per person than on an A380.
 But most airlines have crammed in 3-3-3 seating as if they are 777s.
+Nasty!

 The other aircraft type to be wary of is the 777.
 Designed for 3-3-3 seating (not very